-Score top side of LVT material with utility knife.
+Score the top side of LVT material with a utility knife.
 To ensure a clean cut, bend the tile and finish the cut on the backside.
 Irregular cuts may require the use of a heat gun.
-Let tile return to room temperature before installation
+Let the tile return to room temperature before installation

-Rectangle Tile – Tile should be installed in an offset pattern.
+Rectangle Tile: The tile should be installed in an offset pattern.
 This ashlar effect can be vertical or horizontal.
 Try to balance the installation by installing the same size finish tile on each side of the room.

-Planks – As a general rule, planks are normally installed running the long direction of the room.
-The seams should be staggered in a pyramid or row by row pattern.
+Planks: As a general rule, planks are normally installed running in the long direction of the room.
+The seams should be staggered in a pyramid or row-by-row pattern.
 Herringbone layout is also an option.

-Chevron – Tile are normally installed in a horizontal, square pattern.
-It looks best going in widest area of room.
-There a right and left angle chevron tile to form the pattern.
+Chevron: Tiles are normally installed in a horizontal, square pattern.
+It looks best going in the widest area of the room.
+There is a right and left angle chevron tile to form the pattern.

 Tile Installation for Square Layout:

-It is recommended to try to end up with at least a half a tile at each wall for best appearance.
+It is recommended to try to end up with at least half a tile on each wall for the best appearance.

-Install a row of tile along the chalk line.
+Install a row of tiles along the chalk line.
 Please make sure each tile or plank is flush against the chalk line and tight against the adjacent tile or plank.
-Once the tile is seated into the adhesive, check the edges and make sure tile location is correct.
-We recommend rolling the tile or plank with hand roller to make sure row is set and now you can continue of this row.
+Once the tile is seated into the adhesive, check the edges and make sure the tile location is correct.
+We recommend rolling the tile or plank with a hand roller to make sure the row is set and now you can continue with this row.

-Spread the adhesive over one half the area and start laying tile from the right angle formed in center of the room by center lines.
-Make sure chalk line is visible.
+Spread the adhesive over one-half the area and start laying tile from the right angle formed in the center of the room by center lines.
+Make sure the chalk line is visible.
 Lay tile towards the two corners of the room.
-Place tile into adhesive without sliding them into place.
+Place the tile into the adhesive without sliding them into place.
 The last row of tile or plank will need to be cut tight to fit the walls.
-Never place a cut edge against uncut edge of another tile.
+Never place a cut edge against the uncut edge of another tile.

 Tile Installation for Diagonal Layout:

-Square off the room as same way you would for square layout.
-Start a center point and use any radius, measure and mark points at same distance on each centerline.
+Square off the room in the same way you would for a square layout.
+Start a center point and use any radius, measure, and mark points at the same distance on each centerline.
 Strike a chalk line to connect the four new points.

-Mark the center of the new guidelines and strike chalk line to its opposite midpoint.
-These lines should, intersect the original center point for the measurement to be correct.
+Mark the center of the new guidelines and strike a chalk line to its opposite midpoint.
+These lines should intersect the original center point for the measurement to be correct.

-Using another line to the other midpoints, connect the lines ensuring that it goes through center point.
-Make sure lines are perpendicular.
+Using another line to the other midpoints, connect the lines ensuring that it goes through the center point.
+Make sure the lines are perpendicular.

 Feature Strips & Border Strips

-Feature strips are available in 1/4”, 1/2” and 1” widths and 36” lengths.
-The use of a feature strips gives the appearance of grout.
-Please refer to Feature Strip section in sample book or online for color selection.
+Feature strips are available in 1/4”, 1/2”, and 1” widths and 36” lengths.
+The use of feature strips gives the appearance of grout.
+Please refer to the Feature Strip section in the sample book or online for color selection.

-Border Strips are available in 2”, 3”, 4” and 6” widths and 36” lengths.
-Please refer to Feature Strip section in sample book or online for color selection.
+Border Strips are available in 2”, 3”, 4”, and 6” widths and 36” lengths.
+Please refer to the Border Strip section in the sample book or online for color selection.

 Additional sizes are available on request.
 Please contact your sales rep or office for details.